Plan Your Visit

 The Museum is located in the Marcia and John Price Museum Building at 410 Campus Center Drive on the University of Utah campus, between Rice-Eccles Stadium and the Jon M. Huntsman Center.

 The UMFA is easily accessed by TRAX.
 We are located just a five-minute walk northwest of the University South Campus stop on the University (Red) line.
-Click here to plan your trip.
+Plan your trip here.

-From the north or south: Travel on I-15 and take the 600 South exit.
-Turn left on State Street and right on 400 South.
+From the south: Travel north on I-15 and take the 600 South exit heading east.
+Turn north (left) on State Street and then east (right) onto 400 South.
 Head east on 400 South (which becomes 500 South) to the light at Campus Center Drive (at 1580 East).
-Turn left on Campus Center Drive, veering right on to South Campus Drive.
+Turn north (left) on Campus Center Drive, veering right at the round-about onto South Campus Drive.
 Turn left at the next light on to 1725 East, the Museum will be on your left.

 From the east or the west: Travel on I-80 to Foothill Drive.
 Take Foothill Drive north to Mario Capecchi Drive.
 Turn right on Mario Capecchi Drive and left onto South Campus Drive.
 Turn right onto 1725 East, the Museum will be on your left.